libp2p/js-libp2p/doc/GETTING_STARTED.md

 npm install libp2p-secio
 ```

-With `libp2p-secio` installed, we can add it to our existing configuration by important it and adding it to the `modules.connEncryption` array:
+With `libp2p-secio` installed, we can add it to our existing configuration by importing it and adding it to the `modules.connEncryption` array:

 ```js
 const Libp2p = require('libp2p')